Why has HanseYachts withdrawn from Boot Düsseldorf 2025? The manufacturer explains

 Boat shows, especially indoor ones such as Boot Düsseldorf, involve substantial organizational costs, not to mention the cost of transport, assembly and boat logistics.

 For builders like HanseYachts, the equation is becoming increasingly unbalanced.
 The return on investment is deemed insufficient, with direct sales no longer always able to offset the high expenses incurred.
-In a tense economic climate, many players in the yachting industry are questioning the relevance of these shows, all the more so as offshore shows, less costly and better suited to showcasing large yachts, are gaining in popularity.
+In a tense economic climate, many players in the yachting industry are questioning the relevance of these shows, especially as afloat shows, which are less costly and better suited to presenting large models, are gaining in popularity.

 Attractiveness of indoor boat shows: is the model running out of steam?

-Faced with the rise of offshore boat shows, indoor events such as Boot Düsseldorf are struggling to retain their initial appeal.
-Visitors and exhibitors alike are increasingly sensitive to the real-life experience of presenting boats afloat.
-These indoor shows offer only a static representation of the boats, with no opportunity to try them out in real-life situations - a major drawback for demanding buyers who want to assess the boats' seaworthiness, on-board comfort and performance.
+Faced with the rise of afloat exhibitions, indoor events such as Boot Düsseldorf are struggling to retain their initial appeal.
+Visitors and exhibitors alike are increasingly sensitive to the real-life experience of presenting boats on the water.
+These indoor shows offer only a static representation of the units, with no possibility of viewing them in real-life situations.
 By not coming to Düsseldorf, HanseYachts hopes to redirect its investments towards events more in tune with its customers' expectations.

 Permanent showrooms: a long-term alternative?